Eka Pada Galavasana: Benefits for Strength and Flexibility in Yoga

 • Gaze slightly forward in the front of your hands.

-• Hook your foot on the opposite arm, (right shin against your upper arms) as high up as you can!) as high as possible.
+• Hook your foot on the opposite arm, (right shin against your upper arms) as high up as you can!

 • draw your left heel toward your right hip.